 The biggest surprise, for us, was the parking price.
 Compared to Montreal, it was actually free.

 The surprises were not over!
 Our car was alone.

 We should make a note here.
-In Canada, the federal and provincial capitals usually are not the largest and most-developed cities.
+In Canada, the federal and provincial capitals usually are not the largest cities.
 For example, Fredericton is a city with a population of 57,000.
 It is the third-largest city in the province, after Moncton and Saint John.